-A grand exhibition on sculpture in alabaster will take place at M Leuven from 14 October 2022 to 26 February 2023.
-The assembled artworks will cover the period from the late Middle Ages to the Baroque period.
-Around 150 works will be on show, including several masterpieces from European collections.
+A grand exhibition on sculpture in alabaster will take place from 14 October 2022 to 26 February 2023.
+It covers the period from the late Middle Ages to the Baroque period and was set up in cooperation with the Musée du Louvre.
+Some 130 pieces will be on show, including some real masterpieces from all over Europe.

 Alabaster is generally a white stone.
 It is reminiscent of marble, but much softer and therefore easier to work with.
 It was a very popular material in European sculpture, especially from the fourteenth to the sixteenth century.

 Curators from M and the Louvre have teamed up to put on an exhibition around the period.
 A unique but not unusual cooperation: M has an internationally renowned collection of medieval sculpture, and is appreciated far beyond its borders for the great expertise it has developed in the field.
 Moreover, the Low Countries were an important and leading center for alabaster sculpture.
 The Master of the Rimini altar, also known as ‘the Jan van Eyck of alabaster art’, was probably from Bruges.